stackOcean-official/cargoship/README.md

 pnpm dev
 ```

 **You can now access the app on [https://localhost:3000](https://localhost:3000)**.
 You will be automatically redirected to the login.
-To use your local installation of hostr, create a new account.
+To use your local installation of cargoship, create a new account.

 For viewing the confirmation email and other emails the system sends you, you can access mailhog at [https://localhost:8025](https://localhost:8025)